 Geekbench 3 uses a number of different tests, or workloads, to measure performance.
-The workloads are divided into four different sections:
+The workloads are divided into three different sections:

 Integer performance: Integer workloads measure the integer instruction performance of your computer by performing processor-intensive tasks that make heavy use of integer instructions.
 All software makes heavy use of integer instructions, meaning a high integer scores indicates good overall performance.

 Floating point performance: Floating point workloads measure floating point performance by performing a variety of processor-intensive tasks that make heavy use of floating-point operations.
 While almost all software makes use of floating point instructions, floating point performance is especially important in video games, digital content creation, and high-performance computing applications.

 Memory performance: Memory workloads measure memory bandwidth.
 Geekbench 3 uses tests based on the STREAM benchmarks developed John D. McCalpin.
 Software working with large amounts of data (e.g., digital content creation) relies on good memory bandwidth performance to keep the processor busy.